 I’m Jo and I blog about my life as a work at home mum.
 I have two children, Boy Child, aged 8 and Girl Child aged 6, plus a husband (who’s age he’d rather I didn’t mention).
-We have one cat and are hoping to add a dog to the family in the next few years.
+We have one cat and are hoping to add a dog to the family this year.
 I love reading, eating and occasionally cooking.
-I work from home running baby and children’s nearly new sales and tutoring on distance learning courses.
+I work from home running baby and children’s nearly new sales, tutoring on distance learning courses and blogging.
 I always knew a “proper job” wasn’t really what I wanted.
-I’m 39 and between education, maternity leave and working part time I have managed to only spend 6 years in full time employment.
-I’ve been self employed for around 5 years now and don’t think I could ever go back to having a boss.
+I’m 40 and between education, maternity leave and working part time I have managed to only spend 6 years in full time employment.
+I’ve been self employed for around 6 years now and don’t think I could ever go back to having a boss.
 When I did have a job, I was a librarian and I’m still passionate about the importance of public libraries.

 I found the baby, toddler and preschooler years really hard, I had postnatal depression after Boy Child but even without that I think I would have struggled.
 I found the adjustment to motherhood really hard and am just not temperamentally suited to looking after small children.
+My parenting style is more #ThisTooShallPass than #TreasureEveryMoment.
 My struggles where probably in part to do with being an introvert.
 I need a certain amount of time alone to function and toddlers who want to accompany you to the toilet really don’t allow for that!
-Now that my children are older I’m enjoying parenting much more although it will always have its moments.
+Now that my children are older and in school full time, I’m enjoying parenting much more (6 hours a day of absence has certainly made my heart grow fonder) although it will always have its moments.
 I still dread the words “Play with me Mummy”.
 I love chatting with them, cooking with them, reading to them and taking them places but the truth is I find “play” incredibly tedious.

 Finding parenting so hard in the early years taught me not to judge others for how they get through it and I try to extend that to myself.
 I shout too much, my kids spend too long on screens, I hate crafts and my cleaning standards leave a lot to be desired but my children know they are loved and that’s the most important thing.